09 Java Fundamentals | While Loop in Java | By Dummy for Dummies

 DO WHILE LOOP

-While Loop: It first checks condition, if it is true then it runs.
-If condition is not true it will never run the content of loop
+• While Loop: It first checks condition, if it is true then it runs.
+If condition is not true, it will never run the content of the loop.

-Do While Loop: It will execute the code inside loop for once, then check condition if it's true it'll re-run the loop code.
-If it is not true it won't re-run.
-But it will always run the loop code at least for once.
+• Do While Loop: It will execute the code inside the loop for once, then check condition.
+If it's true, it'll re-run the loop code.
+If it is not true, it won't re-run.
+But it will always run the loop code at least once.

 public class Main {